Chia-Network/chia-network.github.io/collections/_faq/08-where-can-i-learn-more-about-the-technical-details-of-your-consensus-algorithm.en.md

 We have academic papers and presentations that give detail about our new consensus algorithm and blockchain software.
 In 2019 we revealed our [Green Paper](https://www.chia.net/assets/ChiaGreenPaper.pdf) outlining the construction of Proofs of Space and Time and illustrating many of the design choices of Chia.

-We have updated our consensus algorithm and you can review and commment on our [working document](/assets/Chia-New-Consensus-0.9.pdf).
+We have updated our consensus algorithm and you can review and comment on our [working document](/assets/Chia-New-Consensus-0.9.pdf).

 There is also a [2019 talk from Mariano Sorgente](https://youtu.be/_075bzQPooU) at MIT on how to achieve Nakamoto consensus with Proof of Space and VDFs.